Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 After we generate the p-value, we must make a decision to reject the null hypothesis or not reject the null hypothesis.
 We use a cut-off value 𝛂 to make this decision.
 This value must be decided ahead of time.
-Most of the times, 0.05 is chosen as the arbitrary value
+Most of the times, 0.05 is chosen as the arbitrary value.
-For any p-value lower than or equal to 𝛂, the null hypothesis will be rejected For any p-value higher than 𝛂, the null hypothesis will not be rejected
+For any p-value lower than or equal to 𝛂, the null hypothesis will be rejected.
+For any p-value higher than 𝛂, the null hypothesis will not be rejected.

 <img src="critical_value_graph.png"  width="50%" height="50%" />